cundd/stairtower/README.md

 - Intelligent database writes (currently all loaded databases will be written to the filesystem, even without modifications)
 - Improved memory usage assumptions (before loading databases)
-- Queue to schedule tasks (like database updates or reindexing)
+- Implement a queue to schedule tasks (like database updates or reindexing)
 - Additional indexes and index types
+- Authentication (via Basic Auth and header)
 - Request caching
 - MapReduce/Views to customize data aggregation